apervmm/llm-use-automation/REPORT.md

 4. **The operator must be at the same computer.** The prompt appears in the terminal that started the run, and the browser opens on that screen.
 A production version needs a web console for operators; the assignment allows this to be mocked.
 5. **No time limit.** The run waits for an answer indefinitely.

 ## 6. Safety
-*your guardrail model and its limits.*
+There are three safeguards: a list of allowed pages and actions, approval for risky capabilities, and keeping sensitive values out of saved files.

+### Allowed pages and actions
+`config/allowlist.yaml` lists the sites, pages, and actions the system may use.
+Every action is checked against it first.
+Links and new windows that lead to a page not on the list are stopped before the page loads; this also applies to the operator during a handoff.
+A server can still redirect to another page, so the address is checked again after each action.

+In replay, a blocked action ends the run immediately, and the operator can't override it.
+In discovery, the agent is told the action failed and can try another way.

+### Risky capabilities need approval
+Partially discussed in Section 5, Capabilities that move money or open accounts (loan requests, transfers, bill payments, new accounts) are marked risky, based on their name.
+Before one runs, the operator sees exactly what will be submitted and the current account balance, and must approve it.
+Blocking these capabilities would make them useless, and only flagging them would let a loan be requested without anyone checking.
+A caller that already has approval can skip the prompt with `--confirmed`.

+### Sensitive Data
+1. Saved capabilities contain placeholders like `{password}` instead of real values.
+If a password would otherwise end up in the file, recording fails.
+2. Run logs hide passwords, PINs, social security numbers, card-length numbers, and login credentials wherever they appear:
+    ```
+      "inputs": {
+        "username": "john",
+        "password": "[REDACTED]"
+      },
+    ```

+### Limits
+1. Discovery doesn't need approval.
+The agent completes the task itself, so discovering the loan capability requested a real loan.
+Discovery of risky capabilities should need approval or run only in a test environment.
+2. Page content is sent to the AI model.
+During discovery, names, balances, account numbers, and the login credentials go to Anthropic's API.
+3. Screenshots aren't redacted.
+They show names, balances, and account numbers.
+4. Some sensitive data isn't recognized.
+ParaBank's 5-digit account numbers, names, and addresses appear in logs.
+5. Risk depends on the capability's name.
+A risky capability with an unexpected name is treated as safe.

 ## 7. Cuts
-Automated tests.
+1. Automated tests.
 Behavior was checked with one-off scripts against the local ParaBank.
 They should become a test suite.
-Some outputs are guessed from their names.
+2. Some outputs are guessed from their names.
 If no step reads an output from the page, an output named like login_succeeded is set to "true" or "false" from the run's result, and any other output comes back empty.
-Each output should state where its value comes from. loan_status copies the run's result.
+Each output should state where its value comes from.
+3. loan_status copies the run's result.
 Reading the status from the page sometimes returns the label ("Status:") instead of the value, so it's taken from the result instead.
 Once page reading is reliable, it should come from the page.
-Loan wording in shared code.
+4. Loan wording in shared code.
 The approval message ("This will submit a NEW loan application…") is written into code that every capability uses.
 Each capability should define its own.
-An operator web page, recording the operator's actions, and the done answer (Section 5).
+5. An operator web page, recording the operator's actions, and the done answer (Section 5).
 Handling known interruptions automatically, such as confirmation boxes or expired sessions.
-Today they fail the step and go to the operator.
+6. Today they fail the step and go to the operator.
-Other apps and multiple clients (Section 4): designed, not built.
+7. Other apps and multiple clients (Section 4): designed, not built.
-Safer discovery: approval before risky submissions, and hiding sensitive data from the AI model and from screenshots (Section 6).
+8. Safer discovery: approval before risky submissions, and hiding sensitive data from the AI model and from screenshots (Section 6).
+9. **Approval before unattended runs.** Risky capabilities always need an operator's confirmation.
+To let them run unattended, each capability would start as a draft and be marked approved by a reviewer once it replays reliably, with the approval recorded.